Using Trino

 Splits: 53 total, 53 done (100.00%)

-You can view information about the tables under system catalog and nodes that make up the Presto cluster.
+You can view the table under the system catalog and information on the nodes that make up the Presto cluster.

 trino> SHOW SCHEMAS FROM system;